FERPA (Privacy Disclosure)

 - are kept in the sole possession of the maker of the record;

-Almost every part of his or her own student record including, but not limited to: transcripts (grades), exam papers, test scores, evaluations, financial aid records and loan collection records.
+Almost every part of his or her own student record including, but not limited to: transcripts (grades), shared notes, exam papers, test scores, evaluations, financial aid records and loan collection records.

 Yes.
 Students are not allowed access to:

 - Confidential statements to which the student has waived access rights

 Student records information falls into two general categories:

 - Public information, to which parents have access, and

 - Confidential information, which may be disclosed to parents, spouses and others only if the student signs an appropriate written authorization or if a specific exception applies (as defined by FERPA).

 Directory (public) information may be obtained without prior authorization.
 Each department, school, college, office, program, or entity which maintains records is required to give public notice of the categories of information designated as directory information.
 These units are not required to include all of the following, but may not designate as directory information anything more than: